Legion2/open-cue-cli/Readme.md

 See [Open CUE Service Troubleshooting](https://github.com/Legion2/open-cue-service#troubleshooting)

 ## Packaging of this application
-This package is provide as zip containing optimized executable runtime image.
+This package is provided as zip containing optimized executable runtime image.
 Just download the [zip archive for your platform](https://github.com/Legion2/open-cue-cli/releases), extract it where you want and then execute one of the executable scripts from the extracted archive.

+You can also build the project yourself: `./gradlew runtimeZip` The output can be found in the `build` directory.

 ### Why not provide native executable
 Native executables require curl or other native implementations to do http calls.